gargum/ESP-BLE-HID/README.md

 - [ ] Matrix support - Developing the system for defining key matrices and encoder pins
 - [ ] Keymap support - Developing the system to create keymaps corresponding to a user-defined matrix
 - [ ] Split communication - Figuring out ESP-NOW wireless support for the full 20 board maximum
-- [ ] Rumble support - Developing the system for supporting gamepad haptic feedback
 - [ ] Documentation - Writing the docs for ESP-BLE-HID
 - [ ] Deprecating Bluedroid - Needs to happen to support more over-the-top stuff, I'm sorry
 - [ ] Migrating from Arduino IDE/PlatformIO to Standalone - I enjoy making life harder for myself unneccesarily